esr360/Kayzen-GS/README.md

 This will create a column that starts out at **100%** width, and will compact to 1/2 at **break-1** or more, 1/3 at **break-2** or more, and 1/4 at **break-3** or more.

-With mobile-first disabled, the logic is different, in fact, it is reversed:
+With mobile-first disabled, the logic is different; in fact, it is reversed:

 ```html
 <div class="span-3 break-2-half break-1-full">span-3</div>